bateso88/CV/README.md

 #### Fast Learner

-During my time at makers I was able to learn new concepts and frameworks rapidly and produce high-quality code shortly thereafter.
+During my time at makers I was able to learn new concepts, frameworks and languages quickly and produce high-quality code shortly thereafter.
 I produced a logically complex app that modelled a [bowling scorecard](https://github.com/bateso88/bowling-challenge) just 5 days after first coming across JavaScript.
 For my final project (see 'Sloth' below), I learned React Native and produced a high-quality phone app in just two weeks.

 #### Mathematical Ability